-The chief steward takes the necessary measures for closing off so that spectators are kept off the course.
-Sufficient personnel must be used according to a detailed plan.
-Attention should be paid that there is sufficient space behind the barriers to permit circulation of spectators.
+The chief steward takes all measures to ensure that spectators are kept off the course.
+To this end sufficient personnel must be used.
+Attention should be paid to ensure sufficient space behind the barriers to permit circulation of spectators.

 601.3.9.2 The Chief of Course Equipment and Technical Equipment